dalefrakes/GSCM507-2019/README.md

-# GSCM507-2019
-PSU Global Supply Chain Management Technology Seminar (Fall 2019)
+**GSCM507: Supply Chain Management Technology Seminar**

+**Fall 2019**

+Dale Frakes

+School of Business

+Portland State University

+This repository contains lecture notes and other course materials for GSCM507 taught at Portland State University, most recently in Fall 2019.